 The Settings app on Android includes a screen called Developer options that lets you configure system behaviors that help you profile and debug your app performance.
 For example, you can enable debugging over USB, capture a bug report, enable visual feedback for taps, flash window surfaces when they update, use the GPU for 2D graphics rendering, and more.

-Enable developer options
+Enable developer options and debugging

 On Android 4.1 and lower, the Developer options screen is available by default.
 On Android 4.2 and higher, you must enable this screen as follows: